Secret Ceremonies

 Secret Ceremonies: A Mormon Woman's Intimate Diary of Marriage and Beyond is a 1993 autobiographical book written by American journalist and columnist Deborah Laake.

 Description

-Laake, a former member of the Church of Jesus Christ of Latter-day Saints (LDS Church), chronicles her experiences with Mormonism and the various rituals performed in their temples.
-Laake recounts her studies at Brigham Young University, her loveless first marriage at nineteen, her subsequent divorce and the problems she encountered with the Mormon authorities and her relatives due to her practice of masturbation.
-The book was particularly noted for its revelation of the details of the Mormon temple rituals of Endowment and Celestial marriage.
-In the book, Laake claims that the pressures and sexual repression exerted by the church caused her to be ostracized and eventually hospitalized in a mental institution.
+Laake, a former member of the Church of Jesus Christ of Latter-day Saints (LDS Church), chronicles her experiences in Mormonism, and the various rituals performed in the church's temples.
+Laake recounts her studies at Brigham Young University, her loveless first marriage at nineteen, her subsequent divorce, and the problems she encountered with LDS Church authorities and her relatives due to her practice of masturbation.
+The book was particularly noted for its revelation of details from temple rituals like the endowment and celestial marriage.
+In the book, Laake states that the pressures and sexual repression exerted by the church caused her to be ostracized and eventually hospitalized in a mental institution.

 In 1994, a second edition of the book was published with additional information.